dingguijin/odoo_freeswitch_cti/README.md

 # odoo_freeswitch_cti
 Odoo FreeSWITCH CTI run as a standalone process spawned by Odoo and connect FreeSWITCH inbound service.
+Based on Odoo and FreeSwitch, it provides a total Callcenter solution.

 # Highlight Features